+All these issues can be largely alleviated if a Virtual Observatory methodology is considered.
+The~Virtual Observatory~\endnote{\url{http://www.ivoa.net}} (VO) is an international initiative that was born in the year 2000 and whose main goal is to guarantee easy and efficient access and analysis of the information hosted in astronomical archives.
+In~particular we have taken advantage of VO to provide citizens with as clean a sample of objects as possible, where most of the instrumental artifacts have been filtered out.
+In~this context, two actions were accomplished:

 \begin{itemize} \item Removal of USNO sources lying on the vicinity of bright stars: Diffraction spikes are lines radiating from the centers of bright astronomical sources.
 These features are generated when the incoming light is diffracted by the structure which upholds the secondary mirror in reflecting telescopes.
 To identify and remove the sources of the sample of 150,000 candidates associated with diffraction spikes, we visually inspected several hundred images to find the distribution pattern of these spurious sources in terms of the apparent magnitude of the bright star and the distance to it.
-The visual analysis led to the definition of a {\it bright star} as an object fulfilling the following two heuristic criteria (Figure \ref{spikes}.): \begin{itemize} \item A source whose magnitude in any of the USNO B,R bands is brighter than 12.4 and \item A source whose brightest magnitude in the USNO B,R bands fulfills that
+The~visual analysis led to the definition of a {\it bright star} as an object fulfilling the following two heuristic criteria (Figure \ref{spikes}.), see Solano~et~al. (2022) \cite{Solano2022} for details: